 Sako, a keynote speaker at the conference run by the Religious Freedom Project at Georgetown University, which recently hosted the UK’s Baroness Warsi, said the situation in Iraq over the past 10 years has gone from bad to worse, and that he can see similar situations unfolding in Egypt and Syria.

 “In Iraq, after 10 years, we still don’t have security.
 There are daily attacks, explosions, kidnappings and murders.
 The same scenario is happening in Syria and in Egypt,” he said.

-Sako quoted the Coptic Catholic Patriarch, Ibrahim Isaac Sidrak, who said that in the past 18 months, more than 100 Egyptian churches have been attacked.
+Sako quoted the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Catholic Patriarch, Ibrahim Isaac Sidrak, who said that in the past 18 months, more than 100 Egyptian churches have been attacked.
 In Syria, Sako said 67 churches have been attacked and 45,000 Christians have left the country.